emilianoeloi/Redux/README.md

 8) React counter example
 9) Avoiding array mutations with concat slice and spread
 10) Avoiding object mutation with object assign and spread
+11) Write a todo list reducer adding a todo

 #References